What is “Myofascial Trigger Point” Acupuncture?

 Needling myofascial trigger points can help:

-Myofascial trigger point needling can be combined with other acupuncture techniques, including distal acupuncture, prolo-acupuncture, and electro-acupuncture to restore normal muscle function and improve joint stability and range-of-motion.
-It can also be combined with active suction cupping, gua sha, tui na and other manual therapies, as well as therapeutic exercises, to help reduce pain and improve posture, ergonomics, and sport activities.
+Myofascial trigger point needling can be combined with other acupuncture techniques, including distal acupuncture, joint and ligament needling and electro-acupuncture to restore normal muscle function and improve joint stability and range-of-motion.
+It can also be combined with active orthopedic suction cupping, gua sha, tui na and other manual therapies, as well as therapeutic exercises, to help reduce pain and improve posture, ergonomics, and sport activities.